nakal/xmonad-conf/README.md

 Xmonad will look for a configuration there that is named `~/.xmonad/conf/HOSTNAME.hs`.

+### Workspaces and Layouts

+The workspaces mentioned here have all 3 letters to keep the `dzen2` workspace bar short.
+They are also merged with their number as prefix when shown in the dzenbar.
+You can use the names which are already defined to specify a certain workspace layout.

+The `com` layout is best used with `pidgin` and `claws-mail`. `gfx` is adjusted for `gimp` other applications like `darktable` will be simply shown full-screen there.
+Take a look at the layout definitions and don't forget to modify them, especially when changing their names.

 ### Example

 This configuration will make 9 desktops with the given names.
 It will take